bagrinsergiu/brizy-content-placeholder/README.md

 #### Placeholder class that can handle more placeholders
-There are cases when you have placeholders for a set of properties of an object.
+There are cases when you have placeholders for a set of properties of a class.
 ```
 {{ page_title }}
 {{ page_excerpt }}